John La Gatta: Later career

 His advertising clients included Resinol soap, International Silver Company, Ajax Rubber Company, Laros Lingerie, Hoover vacuum cleaners, Paramount Pictures, Campbell's Soup, Ivory Soap, Kellogg's, Johnson & Johnson, Spaulding Swimwear, and Chase and Sanborn Coffee.

 He did work for many of America's most prominent magazines including Ladies' Home Journal, Cosmopolitan, Woman's Home Companion, Redbook, McCall's, and Harper's Bazaar.
 He eventually painted twenty-two Saturday Evening Post covers.
-According to a post on The Saturday Evening Post web site, "His art was a window into a world of cool elegance most readers would not otherwise be aware of."
+According to a post on The Saturday Evening Post website, "His art was a window into a world of cool elegance most readers would not otherwise be aware of."

-Fellow illustrator Frederick R. Gruger, upon seeing La Gatta's images of women, said he painted, "chrome-plated women."
+Fellow illustrator Frederick R. Gruger, upon seeing La Gatta's images of women, said he painted "chrome-plated women."

-He jointed the Guild of Freelance Artists, its membership also included Norman Rockwell, Charles Dana Gibson and Neysa McMein.
+He joined the Guild of Freelance Artists.
+Its membership also included Norman Rockwell, Charles Dana Gibson and Neysa McMein.
 He was a member of the Society of Illustrators from 1922 to 1939.
 And was the interim president in 1927.